 1. The traffic.
 It’s coming.

-Have you all RSVP’d to SXSW’s special event?
+Have you all RSVP’d for SXSW’s special event?
 Traffic.
 Whether or not you RSVP’d, expect to attend.
 Austinites are generally freaking out about how they’ll get around starting this coming Friday when the interactive portion of the festival kicks off with a visit from the most well protected man in the U.S. President Barack Obama’s seven-hour visit is likely to cause quite a traffic and street closure stir.
 If you can’t work from home, as suggested by Mayor Steve Adler, then you’re going to need to find a way through the chaos.
 Although we won’t know exactly what closures to expect until the presidential motorcade is covering ground at its signature 55 m.p.h. speed, you can keep up with our roundup of expected early closures here.
 You can also take a look at this map of closures posted to the City of Austin’s Facebook — although we don’t suggest doing so closely.

 2. What do you want to ask Michelle Obama?